On this page:

 A dedicated educator and community practitioner, Erin is currently a Lead Teaching Artist with Boston Ballet’s Education & Community Initiatives.
 She has taught youth classes in ballet, contemporary, and improvisation/composition at such organizations as Boys & Girls Clubs of Boston, Arts at the Armory, Wilmington Dance Academy, LINX Dance Studio, and Cambridge Performance Project.

-I have extensive experience as a performer and educator, and my background also includes work in nonprofit administration as well as in the journalism/editorial field, making me a uniquely well-rounded project manager and artist.
+In addition to McNulty’s experience as a performer and educator, her background also includes work in nonprofit administration as well as in the journalism/editorial field, making her a uniquely well-rounded project manager and artist.

 EDUCATOR & TEACHING ARTIST

 I am passionate about bringing the expressive possibilities of contemporary dance into studios, schools, and community spaces alike.

 My interest in community dance is driven by a belief that dance, and the physical and mental empowerment it brings, can have a positive impact on people from all walks of life.
 I am drawn to projects where the barriers between professional dance and the communities it exists in are broken down, bringing richer cultural dialogue and appreciation for the arts and the body.

 I strive to create a rigorous but safe space for discovery, expression, and personal achievement in every classroom I enter, from beginner to advanced.
 I emphasize foundational ballet and modern technique to build strength and alignment, while also focusing on release technique, Laban choreological principles, musicality, improvisation, group listening strategies, creative composition, and more.